 - 1½ cups Chilean blueberries

-- Dairy-free crumbly cheese alternative (such as nut cheese or soy feta), optional
+- Dairy-free crumbly cheese alternative (such as nut feta or tofu feta; optional)

 - Preheat your oven to 450°F.

-- Meanwhile, in a medium saucepan, bring quinoa and water to a boil; simmer for 15-20 minutes.
+- Meanwhile, in a medium saucepan, bring quinoa and water to a boil.
+Simmer for 15 to 20 minutes, or until the quinoa is tender.
 Remove from heat and cover; let stand 5 minutes.
 Fluff with fork.
 Let cool.

-- In a small bowl, whisk together remaining 3 tablespoons of olive oil, lemon juice, salt and pepper.
+- In a small bowl, whisk together the remaining 3 tablespoons olive oil, lemon juice, salt, and pepper.